Which fridge brand?

 Fridges are more reliable than some of the appliances we test – including fridge freezers – but our results still reveal that some fridge brands are significantly more reliable than others.

-Six fridge brands earned an impressive reliability score of between 80% and 90%, which was enough for four stars out of five.
-While we didn't uncover any really unreliable fridge brands, more than half of the brands we looked at could only manage three stars.
-A significant proportion of Which? members who own fridges from these brands have run into problems, so buying from these brands is more of a gamble.
+Seven fridge brands earned an impressive reliability score of between 86% and 93%, with the lowest scorer only managing a 76% reliability score.
+A significant proportion of Which? members who own fridges from this brand have run into problems, so buying one of these is more of a gamble.

-Six fridge brands earned an impressive reliability score of between 80% and 90%
+Seven fridge brands earned an impressive reliability score of between 86% and 93%

 Common fridge problems